Pompeo sees hard road ahead but pursues North Korean denuclearisation talks

 In addition to demanding that North Korea agree to the complete, verifiable and irreversible abandonment of its nuclear weapons and missile programmes, Abe has made the return of any abductees still in North Korea or a full disclosure of their fates a condition for providing any major economic assistance.

-Pompeo also met South Korea’s Kang separately in Tokyo before leaving for Vietnam on the next leg of his trip through Asia and Europe.
-They discussed inter-Korean relations, peace and complete denuclearisation of the Korean peninsula, the South Korean government said in a statement.

-Reporting by David Brunnstrom and Tim Kelly; Additional reporting by Nobuhiro Kubo in TOKYO and Christine Kim in SEOUL; Editing by Paul Tait
+Reporting by David Brunnstrom and Tim Kelly; Additional reporting by Nobuhiro Kubo in TOKYO and Christine Kim in SEOUL; Editing by Paul Tait and Lisa Shumaker